netgvarun2012/MovieReviewSentimentAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/93938450/166941675-249658d2-849f-4491-a520-ddffbf2df602.png)

 - We have Forget gate first where we decide what information are we going to forget/throw away from the cell state ‘Ct-1’.
-- Steps:
+- **Steps**:
   Pass Ht-1 and Xt, then we perform linear weighted sum, then we pass it into a SIGMOID function!

   Output of SIGMOID function will be between 0 and 1 with :
   1- Keep it.
   0 - Forget it!